Southern Television broadcast interruption: Transcript

-The Winter 1977 issue of Fortean Times (issue #24) magazine featured a transcript of what they described as the "short message" that was broadcast:

-This is the voice of Asteron.
-I am an authorised representative of the Intergalactic Mission, and I have a message for the planet Earth.
-We are beginning to enter the period of Aquarius and there are many corrections which have to be made by Earth people.
-All your weapons of evil must be destroyed.
-You have only a short time to learn to live together in peace.
-You must live in peace ... or leave the galaxy.

-Explanation
+Investigation and explanation

+An investigation into the incident was launched by police, the Post Office, which had been granted statutory powers in regulating the use of radio frequencies by the 1949 Wireless Telegraphy Act, and the Independent Broadcasting Authority, which owned the transmitter.

-At that time, the Hannington television transmitter was unusual in being one of the few main transmitters that rebroadcast an off-air signal received from another transmitter, the IBA's Rowridge transmitter on the Isle of Wight, rather than being fed directly by a landline.
+At that time, the Hannington television transmitter was unusual in being one of the few main transmitters that rebroadcast an off-air signal received from another transmitter, the Independent Broadcasting Authority's Rowridge transmitter on the Isle of Wight, rather than being fed directly by a landline.
 As a consequence, it was open to this kind of signal intrusion, as even a relatively low-powered transmission very close to the rebroadcast receiver could overwhelm its reception of the intended signal, resulting in the unauthorised transmission being amplified and rebroadcast across a far wider area.
-The IBA stated that to carry out such a hoax would take "a considerable amount of technical know-how" and a spokesman for Southern Television confirmed: "A hoaxer jammed our transmitter in the wilds of North Hampshire by taking another transmitter very close to it."
+The IBA stated that to carry out such a hoax would take "a considerable amount of technical know-how".
+A spokesman for Southern Television confirmed the explanation: "A hoaxer jammed our transmitter in the wilds of North Hampshire by taking another transmitter very close to it."

+Had the perpetrator(s) been caught, they could have been fined up to £200 under the Wireless Telegraphy Act.

+On 30 November, Southern Television stated to newspapers that it had discovered how the interruption was made and closed the 'loophole' that had been used to do so.
+By December a spokesperson for the Home Office stated that the investigation was complete despite the perpetrator not being caught.
+A further statement from a spokesperson for Southern Television explained that there was little hope that they would be able to catch the perpetrator unless they did it again.
+An engineer from the Independent Broadcasting Authority said it would be possible to protect the tower against future incidents.
+A Spokesperson for the IBA, however, said that they had no plans to make any changes as a result of the interruption.